The Henna Artist by Alka Joshi

 But it is the cast of The Henna Artist that keeps me enthralled.
 Lakshmi, a woman on her own since her teens, navigating the world of men to carve out her own space, with her own money at a time when such a thing was rare.
 Joshi doesn’t write it as a fairytale.
 Lakshmi makes compromises and poor choices, but she never stops striving.
 Radha is the counterweight to Lakshmi’s drive.
 She has no formal education, has lived in dire poverty, and has no idea how to behave in society.
 She is both headstrong and easy prey.

 Finally, there are the men in the novel.
 It’s easy enough to stereotype them, but Joshi chooses to imbue them with their own contradictions, strengths, and personalities.
-So much so, that Manu, Lakshmi’s helper, will be the focus in the upcoming sequel to The Henna Artist.
+So much so, that Malik, Lakshmi’s helper, will be the focus in the upcoming sequel to The Henna Artist.